Toyota in motorsport: Factory team (2002–2009)

 However, due to a "fundamental difference of opinion with regard to the technical operations", he was released from his contract in April in the 2006 season.
-Replaced by Pascal Vasselon, the teams competitiveness fell, and Toyota did not achieve another podium position until 2008.
-Toyota began supplying customer engines in 2005, initially with Jordan Grand Prix, and continuing as the team was brought and renamed as Midland F1 and Spyker respectively.
+Replaced by Pascal Vasselon, the team's competitiveness fell and Toyota did not achieve another podium position until 2008.
+Toyota also began supplying customer engines in 2005, initially with Jordan Grand Prix, and continuing as the team was brought and renamed as Midland F1 and Spyker respectively.
 In 2007, Toyota began supplying engines to the Williams F1 team, in return for providing a drive for Kazuki Nakajima.